 RiskBased released a report in November 2019, called Data Breach QuickView Report 2019 Q3 trends.
 Compared to Q3 2018, the total number of breaches was up 33.3 percent and the total number of records exposed more than doubled, up 112 percent.
 Of all the economic sectors that were affected, retail was the second, with the healthcare industry being number one.
 The report cites retailers as a close second, due to a continued interest in payment card data.
-Within this sector, more than three quarters of attacks included software creators, data processing, hosting and streaming services.
+Within this sector, more than three-quarters of attacks included software creators, data processing, hosting, and streaming services.

 Who should be worried about it?

 Therefore, PCI-DSS is a standard that is relevant for any company that processes or stores card data.
-Generally speaking, this will affect companies which operate in the retail sector, with a particular emphasis on retailers that use electronic payment software, but also those that have online shopping options for customers.
+Generally speaking, this will affect companies that operate in the retail sector, with a particular emphasis on retailers that use electronic payment software, but also those that have online shopping options for customers.

 If this applies to you, below we have gone into more detail about what PCI-DSS is, and recommendations as to how your company should go about implementing it.

 What is PCI-DSS and how should I implement it?

 PCI-DSS requires sellers and banks to protect clients’ sensitive data with strong cryptography.
 A key theme of PCI-DSS is the shared responsibility of security.
 Organisations are required to optimise compliance across the supply chain.
 Compliance optimisation is not easy, because many organisations have a large supplier network and it is difficult to look into the policies and procedures that different partners have in place.